 The BBC iPlayer application is probably one of the most popular sites on the web.
 Using it, you can not only watch just about every BBC show live, you can also stream the programmes for up to twelve months after.
 For me it’s the news and documentaries which are my favorite, however others like to watch sports, soaps and comedy shows online.
 There is little doubt that there is a quality and depth in UK TV that’s hard to find in other places, particularly to watch without advertisements.
 I’ve just finished watching an amazing documentary called The Planets which is presented by Professor Brian Cox.
 I can thoroughly recommend it to you – worth buying or you can simply use BBC iPlayer to watch the entire series which is available until May 2021.

 The BBC is packed full of world class documentaries like this, every new show is archived there for at least twelve months after broadcast.
 Sometimes they are available for much longer, although this depends on licensing arrangements.
 You can watch as many times as you like, plus using the BBC download application you can even store it locally and watch without an internet connection.
 It’s an incredible streaming service lots of channels and thousands of TV shows.
+One of the options you had to access the BBC outside the United Kingdom previously was buy subscribing to BBC Canada unfortunately if you visit their website now – you’ll see the following message –

 Unfortunately due to the way the BBC is funded, if you try and access BBC iPlayer in Canada then you’ll be blocked from viewing.